LeuciRemi/arangodb-mcp-server/README.md

 ## Todo

-- [ ] Properly study the spec to see if the current implementation of resources actually make sense (I don't think it does)
+- [x] Properly study the spec to see if the current implementation of resources actually make sense
   - [x] The resource templates make sense
-- [ ] Change all the "arango" to "arangodb" (repo name included...)
+- [x] Change all the "arango" to "arangodb" (repo name included...)
-- [ ] Add back the arangodb password
+- [x] Add back the arangodb password
+- [x] Migrate from deprecated `Server` to `McpServer` API
 - [ ] Proper README
   - [ ] Tools/resource/etc following the format of the official anthropic stuff
 - [ ] Figure out notifications
 - [ ] Health checks
 - [ ] More tools?
-- [ ] Access all the databases running on an arangodb instance
+- [x] Access all the databases running on an arangodb instance
 - [ ] Release on npm somehow so it can be used with `npx`
 - [ ] `resources/subscribe` and `notifications/resources/list_changed` and `resources/unsubscribe`
 - [x] Properly document tools in the readme